Acupuncture treatment for post-surgical ACL scar tissue and pain at Gateway San Diego

 What Changes Look Like

-Healing isn't magic.
-It's physiology.
+Although acupuncture can seem like magic, it is actually real physiology.
 Here's the typical progression my chronic pain patients experience:

 "The discomfort due to my arthritis has substantially subsided through Diego's strong intentions.
 Treating the root cause offers a much healthier outcome."